aws-solutions-library-samples/automated-forensic-orchestrator-for-amazon-ec2/README.md

    `Aws-compute-forensics-solution/deployment-prerequisties/cross-account-role.yml`
 2. Pass the forensic account as input parameter - `solutionInstalledAccount`.

-## Uninstall the solution
+## Uninstall the Guidance

-To uninstall the solution, you can either:
+To uninstall the Guidance, you can either:

 -   Run `cdk destroy --all` from the source folder, or
 -   Delete the stack from the CloudFormation console.
 To delete using the AWS Management Console:
     1. Sign in to the AWS CloudFormation console.
-    2. Select this solution’s installation stack.
+    2. Select this Guidance’s installation stack.
     3. Choose _Delete_.

 ---